UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Funding for these worthless and deadly experiments comes from a portion of the hundreds of millions of dollars in annual fees that farmers are required to pay to agricultural commodity research and promotion (R&P) boards, whose boards of directors are appointed by the U.S. Department of Agriculture (USDA).
 These fees—levied on agricultural commodity producers, handlers, processers, importers, and others—totaled $885 million in 2016 alone, according to the U.S. Government Accountability Office.

 Many of the 21 R&P boards overseen by the USDA waste some of these fees paid by farmers on horrific experiments on animals for marketing agricultural commodities.
-Here are just a few:
+Here are just two:

-• The U.S. Highbush Blueberry Council funded an experiment in which experimenters fed rats strawberries or blueberries, forced them to perform a series of stress-inducing psychomotor and cognitive tests (including grabbing wires while suspended, walking and balancing on accelerating rotating rods, and swimming in a maze), repeatedly injected them with a chemical, and killed and dissected them.
-Five rats were killed before the end of experiment because of excessive weight loss, likely from stress.
+- The U.S. Highbush Blueberry Council funded an experiment in which experimenters fed rats strawberries or blueberries, forced them to perform a series of stress-inducing tests (including grabbing wires while suspended, walking and balancing on accelerating rotating rods, and swimming in a maze), repeatedly injected them with a chemical, and killed and dissected them.
+Five rats were killed before the end of the experiment due to excessive weight loss, likely caused by stress.

 More than 2,600 sensitive and intelligent mice, rats, and pigs were used in harmful and invasive tests funded by agricultural commodity R&P boards between 2015 and 2019.

-The results of these tests were used to market commonplace agricultural products, such as mushrooms, blueberries, and watermelons, which have a long and safe history of human consumption.
-Instead of torturing animals in crude experiments, researchers could have pursued safe and effective human studies and other advanced, non-animal methods, which would have yielded human-relevant results.
+The results of these experiments were used to market commonplace agricultural products that have a long and safe history of human consumption.
+Instead of torturing animals in crude experiments, safe and effective human studies and other advanced, non-animal methods that would have yielded human-relevant results could have been pursued instead.

-Following discussions with PETA, the Hass Avocado Board, which is a major R&P board, adopted a public policy banning the funding and conducting of animal tests, as have dozens of major food and beverage manufacturers.
+Following discussions with PETA, the Hass Avocado Board and the National Mango Board have agreed to end funding for animal tests, as have dozens of major food and beverage manufacturers.
 It’s time for the USDA and the R&P boards to do the same.

 Rats are notably intelligent individuals capable of problem-solving.
 They have also clearly demonstrated empathy.
 In one study, the vast majority of the rats tested chose to help another rat who was being forced to tread water, even when they were offered the opportunity to help themselves to a chocolate treat instead.
 Rats can also recognize expressions of pain on other rats’ faces and react to them.
 Animals are not laboratory equipment, and treating them as such is an example of speciesism—the belief that humans are inherently superior to other animals based solely on species membership.